Sending Emails from your Organization's Own Email Address by Setting Up Your DNS Records

 -

-If you use a custom nameserver, in place of the default nameserver of your provider, your DNS records need to be entered into the account associated with the custom nameserver.
+- If you use a custom nameserver, in place of the default nameserver of your provider, your CNAME records need to be entered into the account associated with the custom nameserver.

 If these scenarios do not apply to your DNS records, please reach out to support@doublethedonation.com to troubleshoot to find a solution.